georgiee/coding-for-kids/slides.md

 ![fill](images/conclusion/happy-coding-girl.jpg)

 ---
-^ You can find the slides and linklist at this URL.
+^ You can find the slides and linklist under this URL.

 ^ Thanks a lot for listening!